Do Go On - 236 - The Forrest Fenn Treasure Hunt

 That is absolutely amazing.

-Having done all the research into it and heard people talk about it, Jess, do you think
+Having done all the research into it and heard people talk about it, Jess, do you think it's real?

-like installation art piece kind of thing.
+kind of thing.

-Like, yeah, he reckons it's a lie,
+Like, yeah, he reckons it's a lie, but Forest Fend's like, no, it's real and you just didn't

-and you just didn't find it.
+find it.

 Yeah.

-Isn't it like, the clues are so vague,
+Isn't it like, the clues are so vague, it could be a million different places in America, I

-I would have thought.
+would have thought.

-So two out of the 65,000.
+So two out of the 65,000 people.

 Totally.

-That's a pretty smart way of keeping it going as well because 65,000 people like I reckon it was me
+If he's full of shit, that's a pretty smart way of keeping it going as well.

-They dislike it because it brings people to the areas.
+Because it brings people to the areas.

 People have died.

-It brings people who are not being really disrespectful
+It brings people who are not being.

-And like, people just turn up at his house
+And, like, people just turn up at his house.

-Yeah, so it bit heat doesn't mind.
+Yeah, but he doesn't mind.

-It's just not to have people over.
+That's just not to have people over.

 His wife hates it.